chuckstack/chuck-stack-nixos/readme.md

 ## Nix Configurations

 You can use the below files like a menu of services.
-Chose the options you wish to install on a given server using the below instructions.
+Choose the options you wish to install on a given server using the below details.

 - system.nix - installs all the tools one might expect to manage a server.
 - postgresql.nix - installs PostgreSQL with minimal configuration